licton/lovelicton/content/schoolgardeningvolunteering.md

 No experience necessary!

-This is a great opportunity to pitch in for the greater good, build some community, and help make the neighorhood schools beautiful!
+This is a great opportunity to pitch in for the greater good, build some community, and help make the neighborhood schools beautiful!